 I used a selection of different tomatoes from small heirlooms to dark Kumato and medium vine tomatoes.
 I love the mix of colors and sizes, which gives the galette a lovely, rustic look.
 You can really use any tomatoes that look good to at the farmers market or store.

-This Herbed Tomato Galette with Parmesan Crust gets a lot of flavor from fresh herbs and you know I love to cook with herbs.
+This Herbed Tomato Galette with Parmesan Crust gets a lot of flavor from fresh herbs.
 They are the best way to get a lot of flavor into any dish.

 Best cheese for galette

-Gruyère cheese, which has so much flavor and happens to be my favorite, makes for a great melted cheesy, nutty, salty bed for the tomatoes.
+Gruyère cheese, which has so much flavor and happens to be my favorite.
+It makes for a great melted cheesy, nutty, salty bed for the tomatoes.
 The crust is light and buttery with a hint of lemon zest and fresh Parmesan cheese which gives the crust great flavor dimension.

-If you can’t find gruyére, a sharp cheddar is just as delicious but please make sure you use Parmesan cheese is the crust.
+If you can’t find gruyére, a sharp cheddar is just as delicious.
+Please make sure you use good Parmesan cheese is the crust.
 It is so good!

 Herbed Tomato Galette with Parmesan Crust